climatescope/climatescope.org/README.md

 ```
 $ grunt jk
 ```
-Spans a jekyll server, the website will be accesible on localhost:4000.
+Spins up a jekyll server accesible on localhost:4000.

 ### Other commands
 Clean the compiled sass, javascript, and _/site: